arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 While we have two admins, one of them (@ripcurlx) is also highly involved in many vital Bisq projects thart require his attention, and the other (@arunasurya) is not available full time.

 ## Proposal
-Given these factors, I propose a team structure that should make the workflow efficient due to clearly defined tasks.
+Given these factors, I propose the following team structure.
+The benefits are:
+- Responsibility increases with experience
+While anyone can become a translator, one needs to demonstrate high level of competence in their language to gain access to review.
+Those reviewers who further improve the software or/and translations by finding bugs, reporting issues, etc, can beomce coordinators, and can ask for compensation for those various tasks they have performed.

 ### Team Structure
 I propose the following team structure which mirrors the one in Transifex official documentation but is also substantially simplified.